aryaptraderiz/espoint/README.md

 Contributions are welcome!
 Feel free to fork this repo and submit a pull request to improve UI, fix bugs, or add new features.

 📄 License
-MIT License © 2025 esPoint
+MIT License © 2025 Arya Putra Aderiz

-Member  :
-1.Arya Putra Aderiz
-2.Killy OCtama Kristiano
-3.Muhammad Andyfa Fahkrizal
-4.Pajar Apriliyanto